glomadrian/RoadRunner/README.md

 C155.438,316.105,161.745,316.105,165.625,312.225 L306.314,171.535
 C337.393,140.457,337.393,90.0591,306.314,58.98 Z
 ```
-And the with and hegiht can be found in the svg definition:
+And the width and height can be found in the svg definition:

 ```
 height="316"